redox-os/book/src/boot-process.md

 ## Init

-Redox has a multi-staged init process, designed to allow for the loading of disk drivers in a modular and configurable fashion.
-This is commonly referred to as an init RAMdisk.
+Redox has a multi-staged init process, designed to allow for the loading of storage drivers in a modular and configurable fashion.
+This is commonly referred to as an init RAMdisk (initfs).
 The RAMdisk is contained in `/boot/initfs` which is a special file format containing the bootstrap code in ELF format and packed files which was loaded into `/scheme/initfs` by the kernel program.

 ### RAMdisk Init